 JO: The APIs are not organized into categories as such today.
 They do however cover all the critical business operations required by any B2B business.
 The APIs are REST based and therefore are technology and use case agnostic.
-They have also been proven in many different contexts such as industrial manufacturing to reduce the downtime of robots between configurations, and in eHealth scenarios particularly looking at care of the elderly.
+They have also been proven in many different contexts such as industrial manufacturing to reduce the downtime of robots between configurations, and in eHealth scenarios particularly looking at the care of the elderly.

-The foundation of the APIs are the Business Process Framework (eTOM) and Information Framework (SID).
+The foundation of the APIs is the Business Process Framework (eTOM) and Information Framework (SID).
 These are traditional assets of the Forum which capture the business processes and information model required to simplify business.

 AR: What is the degree of adoption of Open APIs?

 JO: There are 770 companies actively using the APIs and a user base of over 5,000 professionals with deployments in 66 countries.
 You can read more about our industry uptake stats in our latest ebook.
-Link to latest ebook here
+Link to latest ebook here.

 AR: What are the main organizations using Open APIs?